 Kali Linux is the most preferred and industry-leading Linux distribution when it comes to:

 - Penetration testing, and

 - Security auditing

-Kali Linux features an array of pre-packaged command line (CLI) tools meant to accomplish a range of information security tasks, including:
+This Linux distribution features an array of pre-packaged command line (CLI) tools meant to accomplish a range of information security tasks, including:

 All in all, Kali Linux is the preferred platform by ethical hackers, cybersecurity experts, casual IT security enthusiasts, and information security professionals.
-Other than Kali Linux, there are several other Linux distributions geared towards accomplishing ethical hacking and information security, most notably:
+Other than Kali Linux, there are several other Linux distributions built specifically for accomplishing ethical hacking and information security, most notably:

 - Cyborg Linux

 Some Compelling Reasons to Use Kali Linux